haydenheroux/old.haydenheroux.github.io/posts.md

 ---
 layout: default
-title: Archive
+title: All Posts
 ---

-# Archive
+# All Posts

-Browse all posts by month and year.
+All posts by month and year.

 {% assign postsByYearMonth = site.posts | group_by_exp: "post", "post.date | date: '%B %Y'" %}
 {% for yearMonth in postsByYearMonth %}